 Home > Arts and Crafts Projects for Kids > Thanksgiving Crafts > Thanksgiving Fun Facts and History Trivia arts and crafts projects

 Below you will find many Thanksgiving Fun Facts and Trivia for kids and family fun.
-Find out fun facts and trivia knowledge about Thanksgiving's history for children
+Find out fun facts and trivia knowledge about Thanksgiving's history for children.

 (1) Thanksgiving was 100s of years old tradition that most countries around the world already celebrated.
 Most cultures celebrated Thanksgiving after the Autumn / Fall harvest in which neighbors shared a feast together.
 Now it is mostly known as an American holidays. a centuries-old tradition held by most cultures around the world.
 After the autumn harvest, communities held 3-day-long feasts, sharing meat, bread and beer.
 Today, Thanksgiving is known best as an US public holiday.